Comparative Evaluation of Analytical Techniques Used in Estimating Acetylation of Lignocellulosic Materials

 - Gerald Diyoke, Chukwuma Anayo Okeke, Chukwudi Ezugwu, Franklin Chinecherem Ozugwu, Chukwuemeka Chijioke Awah, Effect of Duty Cycle Control on Performance of Sepic DC – DC Buck-Boost Converter under Resistive Load Applications , Lafia Journal of Scientific and Industrial Research: Volume 3, Issue 1 (April, 2025), Lafia Journal of Scientific and Industrial Research (LJSIR)

-- Ibukun Modupe Adesiyan, Oluwatoyin Olaoluwa Ajimuda, Yetunde Feruke-Bello Feruke-Bello, Oluwaseun Emmmanuel Odipe, Taiwo Adekanmi Adesakin, Assessment of Physicochemical and Bacteriological Quality of Government Intervention Borehole Water in Ipetu-Ijesa, Osun State , Lafia Journal of Scientific and Industrial Research: Volume 3, Issue 2 (October, 2025), Lafia Journal of Scientific and Industrial Research (LJSIR)
+- Ibukun Modupe Adesiyan, Oluwatoyin Olaoluwa Ajimuda, Yetunde Feruke-Bello, Oluwaseun Emmanuel Odipe, Taiwo Adekanmi Adesakin, Assessment of Physicochemical and Bacteriological Quality of Government Intervention Borehole Water in Ipetu-Ijesa, Osun State , Lafia Journal of Scientific and Industrial Research: Volume 3, Issue 2 (October, 2025), Lafia Journal of Scientific and Industrial Research (LJSIR)

 - Busuyi Francis Iyiola, David Ndubisi Ezeh, Students’ Attitude and Gender as Determinants of Colleges of Education Students’ Academic Achievement in Chemistry , Lafia Journal of Scientific and Industrial Research: Volume 2, Issue 2 (October, 2024), Lafia Journal of Scientific and Industrial Research (LJSIR)